1.1. Getting Started¶

 be created for different platforms, so they

-- only works for platforms which provides pre-built binaries
+only works for platforms which provides pre-built binaries, refer to Building Environments

 Another disadvantage of relying on binary extensions is that alternative import mechanisms (such as the ability to import modules directly from zipfiles) often won’t work for extension modules (as the dynamic loading mechanisms on most platforms can only load libraries from disk).